TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/04_lesson/lesson.md

 ## Learning Objectives
 Students will be able to...
-* Define and identify: **scope, aliasing, stack trace**
+* Define and identify scope, aliasing, stack trace
-* Understand that changing a list in a function updates the list outside of the function
+* Demonstrate changing a list in a function updates the list outside of the function
-* Understand that updating variables in a function does not affect the variable outside of the function
+* Demonstrate updating variables in a function does not affect the variable outside of the function
-* Understand global variables
+* Demonstrate using global variables
 * Draw a simple stack trace

 ## Materials/Preparation